tud-hri/joan/docs/modules-hardwaremanager.md

 In here the first thing you do is find your plugged in USB device in the list of `available HID devices`.
 In this example we have a Xbox Controller connected and will try and preview the inputs.
-Also notice that there are presets available for both Xbox and PlayStation controllers.
+Also notice that there are presets available for both Xbox and PlayStation controllers (if you want to use a playstation controller on Windows, install [DS4Windows](http://ds4windows.com/).)

 [ ![](gifs/modules-hardwaremanager-joysticksettings.gif) ](gifs/modules-hardwaremanager-joysticksettings.gif)